yvonnapc/php-coincombination/README.md

 ## Description

 This application serves as a platform for the user to fill a form with a numerical amount.
 The input is analyzed and presented back to the user with results of the smallest amount of coins needed to make that number in change.
+This app was exercise in learning to write BDD tests for our apps.

 ## Setup/Installation Requirements